Valthrun/Valthrun/docs/030_troubleshooting/overlay/040_amd_opengl.md

 ## 3. **Copying vulkan-1.dll from Chrome**
 Another approach that has been successful for some users is copying the "vulkan-1.dll" file from their local installation of the Google Chrome web browser and pasting it into the directory where the "controller.exe" for Valthrun is located.
 This method has resolved the issue for some, making it a potential workaround for those experiencing driver-related problems.

+The `vulkan-1.dll` shipped with Chrome can usually be found in the following folder:
+`C:\Program Files (x86)\Google\Chrome\Application\` followed by a folder with the Chrome version number.